andreaferretti/patty/README.md

 * field names must be unique across branches (that is, different variants cannot have two fields with the same name).
 This is actually a limitation of Nim.
 * the shortcut that groups field names by type does not seem to work, that is, in the above example one could not write `Rectangle(w, h: float)`.

-In the future, Patty will also add a proper definition of equality and copy constructors.
+In the future, Patty may also add copy constructors.
 Also, some work needs to be done to make it easier to use the generated contructors with `ref` types, in particular for the important case of recursive algebraic data types.

 Things that do not work (yet)
 -----------------------------